alibaba/pipcook/docs/manual/pipcook-tools.md

 After executing the above initialization commands and starting the daemon, you can start using Pipcook, let's start with some simple introductions.

+**WASM:** To enable wasm export, users need to manually install and activate `emscripten` on theirselves.
+The detailed installation manual could be found [here](https://emscripten.org/docs/getting_started/downloads.html).

+We will try to metigate the gap and abstract the operations within our system in the coming release.

 ## Pipeline Usage

 To run a pipeline from a config file, just type the following command: